CISecurity/ArtifactExpressions/artifacts/independent/independent.mysql_sql57_v1.rst

 XCCDF+AE
 ^^^^^^^^

-This is what the AE check looks like, inside a Rule, in the XCCDF
+This is what the AE check looks like, inside a Rule, in the XCCDF.

 ::